Delhi CM allows use of loudspeakers till midnight during Ramleela, Durga Puja

 Chief Minister Arvind Kejriwal has granted a special exemption for using loudspeakers till midnight during Ramleela and Durga Puja celebrations, the Delhi CMO said in a statement on Friday.

-Loudspeakers are allowed to be used in Delhi till 10 pm.
-The announcement comes a day after Kejriwal met a delegation of office bearers of the Luv Kush Ramleela Committee.

-Ramleela organisers must get permission from the police and ensure that the use of loudspeakers does not violate noise levels in residential areas, the CMO statement added.
+The file of the chief minister's approval to use loudspeakers till midnight during the festivals has been sent for Lieutenant Governor V K Saxena's nod, the statement said, adding that Ramleela organisers must get permission from the police to ensure that the use of loudspeakers does not violate noise levels in residential areas.

+The move comes a day after Kejriwal met a delegation of Luv Kush Ramleela Committee office bearers.
+In the meeting, Kejriwal was requested by the Ramleela committees to extend the time limit for the use of loudspeakers.

+The Chief Minister's Office (CMO), in a statement, said, "Loudspeakers will be used during the late-night Ramlila performances."
+The DDMA's previous directive imposing a ban on the use of loudspeakers after 10 pm has been suspended until further orders, it said.

 (Disclaimer: This story is auto-generated from a syndicated feed; only the image & headline may have been reworked by www.republicworld.com)